 Flavia Domitilla donated the use of her family catacombs on her suburban property.
 It already hosted an above-ground cemetery.
 (Two of her household staff were buried above-ground.*) Although Flavia Domitilla’s nuclear and extended family disappears from history after 95 CE, the Roman congregation continued to use the donated Catacombs of Domitilla for many centuries, evolving…

 In an earlier post, I identified the Judean princess Berenice as the original of Saint Veronica.
-“Veronica” was early and firmly identified with Roman Christianity, that is, the Roman congregation of Mark and Flavia Domitilla.
-It is logical that Berenice, a Judean princess living in Rome and former lover of the emperor Titus, had participated…
+In orthodox tradition, early on “Veronica” was identified with Rome.
+(In actuality, that meant she was identified with the congregation of proto-Christians in Rome that included Mark, Flavia Domitilla, and later the popes.)
+I etymologically connected “Veronica” with “Berenice.”…

 The origin of Saint Veronica: Berenice, Judean princess

-Summary In this post I speculate that the origin of the early Christian saint Veronica was the real-life Berenice, Judean princess and mistress/fiancée to Titus Flavius Vespasianus.
-I suggest that in the 80s CE, after Titus’s death, Berenice became a member of the Roman congregation of Mark and Flavia Domitilla.
-I suggest that for many…
+Summary In this post I speculate that the origin of Saint Veronica was the real-life Berenice, Judean princess and mistress/fiancée to Titus Flavius Vespasianus.
+I suggest that in the 80s CE, after Titus’s death, Berenice participated somehow in the Roman congregation of Mark and Flavia Domitilla.
+I suggest that for many decades after Berenice’s death,…

 What was the origin of Mark’s congregation?